 During the online booking process Eurostar allows you to select your seats and to print your own boarding pass - if you are travelling alone in Standard Premier/Business Premier you could go for a single seater.
 You can also collect tickets at the ticket office.

 Onward travel from Brussels to Netherlands can be made using either the high speed Thalys or standard Intercity trains.

-There is currently a Brussels-Den Haag intercity service running during weekdays and an Antwerp-Den Haag intercity at weekends.
-Passengers to Amsterdam should connect in Rotterdam.
+The Intercity Brussels is currently running between Brussels Zuid/Midi and Den Haag HS.
+Passengers to Amsterdam should connect in Rotterdam onto the domestic Intercity Direct train.
 For more info see International Trains to/from Amsterdam

 Note that Eurostar also allows booking tickets starting at other stations in the UK - this may be cheaper than buying a separate ticket to London St Pancras.

 The public area inside London St Pancras contains quite a decent range of shops, cafés and restaurants.
 Upstairs you will find the longest champagne bar in Europe.

 You can check-in up to 30 minutes in advance on the Eurostar in Standard or Standard Premier.
 Business Premier passengers can arrive up to 10 minutes before departure.
 However, we advise getting there about 1 hour before as check-in queues can sometimes be long for the standard classes.